 It’s like we always say: start from customer needs and then translate this into technical and organizational requirements.
 New technology in itself is not the goal, but when new technology can help to better fulfil a customer need and remove barriers that previously couldn’t be removed, we have a recipe for disruption.

-In Beerwulf, Heineken wanted to tap into the consumer trends of discovering and enjoying specialty beers, and they set out to create a digital platform that enabled consumers to discover and buy beers from small breweries that don’t have the infrastructure to reach wider markets.
+Beerwulf was born from Heineken's desire to tap into consumer trends around discovering and enjoying specialty beers.
+They set out to create a digital platform that allowed consumers to explore and buy beers from small breweries that lacked the infrastructure to reach broader markets.
+The platform provides a flexible, direct-to-consumer experience, offering curated beer selections from a variety of breweries.

-From design to build to scale-up, we worked with Heineken to create this corporate venture intending to merge the rising demand for craft beer with ecommerce.
-And Beerwulf’s popularity speaks for itself: they now are a Europe market leading player with 1m+ transactions per year – not to mention their achievements granted them the 2018 golden Dutch Interactive Award (DIA).
+From design to build to scale-up, we worked with Heineken to create this corporate venture, merging the growing demand for craft beer with the opportunities of e-commerce.
+Today, Beerwulf is a leading player in the European market, with over 1 million transactions per year, and its achievements have earned it recognition, including the 2018 Dutch Interactive Award (DIA).

 Where to from here?

-It’s quite clear technology has played a significant role in the way brewers make their beer and how people find it and enjoy it.
-While it’s easy to romanticize the old-world methods of brewing beer, the industry has largely moved on: the beer industry is one of the most technologically advanced industries in the world today.
-These innovations demonstrate the industry’s progress and huge potential.
+It’s clear that technology has played a pivotal role in how brewers make their beer and how people discover and enjoy it.
+While the tradition of brewing beer has deep roots, the industry has evolved significantly — today, the beer industry is one of the most technologically advanced in the world.
+Innovations across product development, distribution, and customer engagement highlight the industry’s progress and vast potential.

 Want to know more?